 For example, a selection operation might be to identify of all health records jointly occurring within half a kilometer of locations that have high lead concentrations in the top soil.
-Or, all of the customer records within five miles of my store; better yet, within a ten-minute drive from a store.
+Or, identifying all of the customer records within five miles of a store; or better yet, within a ten-minute drive from a store.